WayneNganju/SIMULATION-AND-MODELING-GROUP-WORK/README.md

 # Queue Simulation with CSV Export

-This project simulates the process of handling customers arriving at a service system with random arrival and service times.
-It calculates various metrics for each customer, such as their waiting time in the queue and system, as well as the server's idle time.
-The results are displayed both on the console and saved to a CSV file for further analysis.
+This project simulates handling customers arriving at a service system with random arrival and service times.
+It calculates various metrics for each customer, such as their waiting time in the queue and system and the server's idle time.
+The results are displayed on the console and saved to a CSV file for further analysis.

+We did the Project as a Group and below is a list of our group members:
+146832 - Nganju Wayne Githaiga
+152509 - Samuel Wangui
+136007 - Njoroge Dorine Wairimu
+147771 - Sajjabi Danette

 ## Features